B2B Payments and Their Benefits

 Consumer payments have seen a digital revolution so drastic that people hardly set foot in a bank anymore, and most money transfers can be done via apps and online platforms.
 But the same cannot be said for many business' accounting and finance departments, where the majority of transactions and processes are still done via highly manual, paper-based methods.

-In recent months, we've seen a lot of challenges confronting the B2B space due to the pandemic.
+In recent months, we've seen a lot of challenges confronting the digital B2B payment space due to the pandemic.
 The stark shift to digital tools and remote processes has exposed the costly infrastructure gaps and inefficiencies of a financial system worth hundreds of trillions of dollar, yet still largely dependent on in-person processes, slow moving checks, and costly paper invoices.

 If like many other businesses, you're looking into digital payments and electronic remittance solutions, read on as we walk through the benefits of shifting to digital payments.